CERNN/MR-LBM/README.md

 Both can be obtained in "CUDA Toolkit", provided by Nvidia.

 The code supports Nvidia's GPUs with compute capability 3.5 or higher.
+The program runs in only one GPU, multi-GPU is not supported yet.

 For compilation, a [bash file](./src/compile.sh) is provided.
 It contains the commands used to compile and the instructions for altering it according to the GPU compute capability and the arguments to pass to it.